-Much of the debate on the Ancient Astronaut Theory seems to centre on artifacts.
+Much of the debate on the Anunnaki Ancient Astronaut Theory centres on artifacts.

 Both advocates and debunkers of the Theory rely on the Archaeological remnants of the Sumerian Civilization such as Cuneiform Tablets and Architectural remains in support of their respective positions without considering the contribution that can be made by analysing the Sumerian Epics as instruments of Mass Social Control in Mesopotamia.